January 28 incident: Battle

 The situation continued to deteriorate over the next week.
 By January 27, the Japanese military had already concentrated some 30 ships, a number of seaplanes, and nearly 2,000 troops around the shoreline of Shanghai to put down any resistance in the event that violence broke out.
 The military's justification was that it had to defend its citizens and their property.
-In addition, Hongkew district, where most of the Japanese citizens resided, had been assigned as the Japanese Defense Sector as part of the International Defense Scheme enacted by the foreign powers in Shanghai the year prior.
+In addition, Hongkou district, where most of the Japanese citizens resided, had been assigned as the Japanese Defense Sector as part of the International Defense Scheme enacted by the foreign powers in Shanghai the year prior.
 The Japanese issued an ultimatum to the Shanghai Municipal Council demanding public condemnation and monetary compensation by the Chinese for any Japanese property damaged in the monk incident, and demanding that the Chinese government take active steps to suppress further anti-Japanese protests in the city.
 During the afternoon of January 28, the Shanghai Municipal Council agreed to these demands.

 Throughout this period, the Chinese 19th Route Army had been massing outside the city, causing consternation to the civil Chinese administration of Shanghai and the foreign-run concessions.
-The 19th Route Army was generally viewed as little more than a warlord force, posing as great a danger to Shanghai as the Japanese military.
+The 19th Route Army, unpaid by the bankrupt government, were seen at worst as potential looters who might enter the wealthy Settlement, posing as great a danger to Shanghai as the Japanese military.
 In the end, Shanghai donated a substantial bribe to the 19th Route Army, hoping that it would leave and not incite a Japanese attack.

-However, shortly before midnight on January 28, plainclothes Chinese troops that had infiltrated the Hongkew district in the Japanese Defense Sector fired upon Japanese sailors leaving their headquarters.
-Three thousand Japanese sailors were mobilized in response, attacking the neighboring district of Chapei and assuming control of the "de facto" Japanese settlement in Hongkew.
+However, shortly before midnight on January 28, plainclothes Chinese troops that had infiltrated the Hongkou district in the Japanese Defense Sector fired upon Japanese sailors leaving their headquarters.
+Three thousand Japanese sailors were mobilized in response, attacking the neighboring district of Zhabei and assuming control of the "de facto" Japanese settlement in Hongkou.
 In what was a surprising about-face for many, the 19th Route Army, which many had expected to leave after having been paid, put up fierce resistance.
 Also on the 28th, the Chinese Air Force dispatched nine planes to the Hongqiao Aerodrome, and the first aerial battle between Chinese and Japanese aircraft occurred on that day, although neither side suffered losses.